-28 days, 25 days, 34 days – is this really a safe method of birth control when women now menstruate all over the map?
+28 days, 25 days, 34 days.
+Is The Rhythm Method really a safe method of birth control?

-It is still a favourite for many couples today because it’s free of side-effects, natural, cheap, and it works (well, most of the time).
+Many couples still use this method.
+It’s free of side-effects, cheap, and works (well, most of the time).

-For my male readers, if you aren’t interested in being a father anytime soon, you may want to consider using protection even when your partner claims she isn’t ovulating and it’s a ‘safe’ period.
+For my male readers, if you aren’t interested in being a father anytime soon, use protection.
+Even if your partner says she isn’t ovulating, still wear a condom.

 The Rhythm Method is based on avoiding sexual intercourse during specific days that are considered ‘unsafe’.

-In order to use this method, both couples need to co-operate and to determine the ‘unsafe’ days, a woman must know when she is ovulating.
-Ovulation kits are popular today, along with the following methods.
+In order to use this method, both couples need to co-operate.
+To determine the ‘unsafe’ days, a woman must know when she is ovulating.

 The Calendar Method: